wizzdev-pl/fpga_data_transfer_demo/README.md

 # FPGA Data Transfer demo
 is a simple & exemplary project designed for high speed data acquisition.

-Main two parts of this project are:
+Two main parts of this project are:
 * FPGA program (written in VHDL) responsible for data generation and transmission,
 * Python GUI application handling communication with the board, visualizing received data, and writing them to hdf5 file.